The Polar Times

 The TPS Vault

 The American Polar Society has one of the largest, if not the largest, archives of articles about U.S. activities in the polar region in the form of The Polar Times.
 We are in the process of digitizing copies and making them available to APS member.
 Below you will find pictures and snippets of stories that caught our attention as we go through this extensive process.
 We encourage anyone interested in polar history to join the APS to obtain access to this and other articles from our extensive archives.
+Please note that these articles have not been altered, edited or updated in order to preserve them in their historical context.
+Occasionally the digitization process introduces transcription errors or other problems; we are continuing to work to improve these archived versions while not editorializing them.

 “Navy Rescues 18 From Melting Arctic Ice Island” was the lead story for the June 1965 edition of The Polar Times.
 (The 18 individuals were working at the U.S. Navy’s Arlis 2 research station.)
 Additional polar science articles include “ONR Arctic Research Laboratory”, “Scientists Report on Species Move” (about the new theory developed by a team of American and Soviet scientists of a Bering Strait land bridge that connected Alaska and Siberia), “US Army Scientists Continuing Polar Research in Greenland,” and “Computer an aid in Ocean Studies..”